Nasdaq, Tradeworx to launch test facility for algorithms

-NEW YORK Oct 9 Exchange operator Nasdaq OMX Group Inc said on Wednesday it is partnering with a unit of high-frequency trading firm Tradeworx on an algorithm testing site for firms to examine automated trading strategies and reduce operational risk.
+NEW YORK Exchange operator Nasdaq OMX Group Inc (NDAQ.O) said on Wednesday it is partnering with a unit of high-frequency trading firm Tradeworx on an algorithm testing site for firms to examine automated trading strategies and reduce operational risk.

 A number of high-profile glitches at trading firms and exchanges in recent years have roiled markets and impacted on investor confidence, causing regulators to place more scrutiny on risk controls for trading software and other technology.